 - The letter should be attached to the application file and uploaded by the candidate.

 - If the referee is uncomfortable with this please explain that under Finnish privacy rules, candidates can always request to see their full application file (which includes recommendation letters), and so letter are never really private.
 Please see Aalto University's Privacy Notice to Employee Candidates.

 - If your referee is still uncomfortable giving you the letter directly then please request them to mail it to [email protected] with the name of the candidate in the subject line.

 - AScI will not contact or ask for the letter of recommendation from the referee by email or phone.
 Only in the case that the applicant is shortlisted by the supervising research group, the referee could be contacted after the deadline of the call.

 - Applications without the letter of recommendation will not be processed.

-- Proof of sufficient English skills: TOEFL or IELTS are recommended but not required.
+- Proof of sufficient English skills: TOEFL, IELTS or other standard test is recommended but not required.
 Alternatively, you may provide one of the following:

-- You can also send a statement from your university regarding your language skills.
+- A statement from your university/language course regarding your language skills.

 - A seminar report or something you have written as part of your studies to demonstrate your competence in written English.

 - If your university studies are English, then a clear statement of this fact on your CV and cover letter.